mito-ds/mito/mito-ai/README.md

 # Install the node modules
 jlpm install

-# Build the extension source so that it can be linked to JupyterLab
-jlpm build

 # Link your development version of the extension with JupyterLab
 jupyter labextension develop . --overwrite